Arthur Chu

 Arthur Chu (born January 30, 1984) is an American columnist and former contestant on Jeopardy!, a syndicated U.S. game show.
-Chu first became known for the unusual style of play he adopted during his eleven-game winning streak on Jeopardy!
+He first became known for the unusual style of play that he adopted during his 11-game winning streak on Jeopardy!.
 When the shows aired, Chu attracted criticism from many for jumping from category to category rather than selecting clues in sequential order, a strategy known as the "Forrest Bounce", named for former champion Chuck Forrest.

 Chu prepared extensively before his Jeopardy! appearance by reviewing tapes, study guides, game theory and Jeopardy! strategy.
-He made his debut on January 28, 2014, winning $37,000 in his first game.
-After winning 11 games, he lost his 12th game (which aired on March 12, 2014) to Diana Peloquin.
-Chu is the tenth highest-earning Jeopardy! champion in non-tournament gameplay, with a grand total of $298,200.
+Chu made his debut on January 28, 2014, winning $37,000 in his first game.
+After winning 11 games, Chu lost his 12th game (which aired on March 12) to Diana Peloquin.
+He is the tenth highest-earning Jeopardy! champion in non-tournament gameplay, with a grand total of $298,200.
 Chu also won an additional $100,000 for taking second place in the 2014 Tournament of Champions.

-Since appearing on Jeopardy!, Chu has used his fame to speak out publicly on issues that are important to him.
+Since his appearances on Jeopardy!, Chu has used his fame to speak out publicly on issues that are important to him.
 He later became a columnist and Internet commentator, writing for The Daily Beast and Salon on various issues, including racism and sexism in nerd culture.

-Early life
+Early life and education

-Chu was born in Albany, New York, on January 30, 1984.
+Chu was born to a Taiwanese American family in Albany, New York, on January 30, 1984.
 His parents immigrated to the United States from Taiwan.
-He moved several times growing up, due to his father's job in the chemical industry.
-During his childhood, Chu lived in Cranston, Rhode Island, spent a year in Boise, Idaho, then lived in Cerritos, California as a teenager.
+Growing up, Chu moved several times due to his father's job in the chemical industry.
+During his childhood, Chu lived in Cranston, Rhode Island, spent a year in Boise, Idaho, then lived in Cerritos, California, as a teenager.

-As a child, Chu participated in the National Geographic Bee, and while attending Swarthmore College, he was a member of the college's quiz-bowl team.
-He received a B.A. in history at his graduation in 2008.
+As a child, Chu participated in the National Geographic Bee, and, during his time as an undergraduate at Swarthmore College, Chu was a member of the college's quiz-bowl team.
+He graduated from Swarthmore with a Bachelor of Arts in history in 2008.

 Jeopardy! appearances

 Preparation

-Chu spent a great deal of time preparing in the month before his first appearance on Jeopardy!
+Chu spent a great deal of time preparing in the month before his first appearance on Jeopardy!.
 He studied tapes of former Jeopardy! contestants and created study guides based on the advice of Roger Craig.
-He also read about game theory and Jeopardy! strategy online.
-As a student at Swarthmore College, he also played quiz bowl, in which he has said he was an aggressive player despite having limited knowledge.
+Chu also read about game theory and Jeopardy! strategy online.
+As a student at Swarthmore College, he also played quiz bowl, where he has said that he was an aggressive player despite having limited knowledge.